tjknoth/cse130-web/lectures/00-hello.md

 **Protocol**

-1. *Solo Vote*
+1. *Discuss*
-    - I show the quiz on my screen and start a poll
+    - I show the quiz on screen
-    - Think for yourself, select answer

-2. *Discuss*
     - If in class: discuss with your neighbor
     - If remote: discuss with a friend on zoom chat (or any other chat)
     - Try to reach consensus

-3. *Group Vote*
+3. *Vote*
-    - Everyone in group votes
-    - Hopefully the same way but not enforced
+    - Using iClicker remote or app

 4. *Class Discuss*
     - What was easy or tricky?